Darío Suárez

-Pedro Darío Suárez Castro (born 8 August 1992) is a Cuban footballer who currently plays for FC Tulsa in the USL Championship.
+Pedro Darío Suárez Castro (born 8 August 1992) is a Cuban footballer.

 Club career

 AFC Ann Arbor

 In 2016, Suárez joined AFC Ann Arbor in the National Premier Soccer League.
 In June 2017, he received a 6-month suspension for kicking the ball against a referee.

 Miami FC 2

 On 2 May 2018, Suárez joined Miami FC 2 of the National Premier Soccer League.

 FC Tulsa

 On 18 December 2019, Suárez moved to the USL Championship, joining FC Tulsa ahead of their 2020 season.

+Detroit City

+On June 6, 2023, Suárez was traded along with teammate Brett Levis to USL Championship side Detroit City.
+He left Detroit following their 2023 season.

 International career

 He made his international debut for Cuba in an August 2014 friendly match against Panama and has earned a total of 4 caps, scoring no goals.

 He was called up to the 2015 CONCACAF Gold Cup in the United States and played in games against Mexico, and Trinidad and Tobago, before defecting during his time there.